 There are many different styles and formats that a project manager can follow when writing a report.
-Reports vary in format, from the project report format for new business ventures or a mini project report format all the way to a final evaluation report format.
+Reports vary in format, from the report format for new business ventures or a mini report format all the way to a final evaluation report format.
 Design and style wise-there is a lot of choice.
-However, the most fundamental part of a detailed project report is its content.
-In this case project managers cannot pick and choose what they write, but rather must follow a set of guidelines and include specific information in the project report that they are writing.
+However, the most fundamental part of a detailed report is its content.
+In this case project managers cannot pick and choose what they write, but rather must follow a set of guidelines and include specific information in the report that they are writing.

 First and foremost, evidence and proof play a key role in project reports and cannot be overlooked.
 If a project manager makes a certain statement in the report, there must be evidence such as budgets or receipt, for example, to back up any claims.

 Project report writing has little to do with creative writing skill, however good writing skills are essential in informative reports.
 They are being read by other people who hold a stake in the project and its outcome and therefore the way in which they are written, whether they are easily read and understood or not, holds major significance.
 Language should be kept simple and lucid.
 Specific attention should be paid to how the project summary and recommendations are written as these are the sections most commonly read by senior-level managers.
 Remember to keep in mind your audience when you are writing a report!

 Time is money.
 Senior managers and other stakeholders to a project require that reports are written up and filled out efficiently and effectively wasting as little time as possible.
 In addition to that, having the reports accessible and stored in one, safe place is also highly valued.
 This is something that Sinnaps, the online project management software, also values and understands.
 Any documentation or reports to do with a project can be easily stored on the cloud and accessed by those involved in the project.
 Sinnaps automatically generates a project report in PDF format keeping it safe and accessible.